Skip to content

 Provides a way to install, update, or remove applications from the user PATH.

 Applications are installed from a Git repository and built by the client before installation.
-Applications can be installed as executable JARs or native apps.

 This KBean exposes the following fields: